shubhammlondhe2005/python/README.md

 # 🔢 2.
 NumPy

-The NumPy section focuses on numerical computing and array-based programming.
+NumPy is used for numerical computing and array-based operations.

 ### Topics Covered